Avoid weight gain over Christmas; my top 10 tips to do NOW

 9. Boost your gut bacteria

-There is growing understanding of the influence of a healthy gut and our general health and ensuring adequate levels of good bacteria is key.
+There is a growing understanding of the influence of a healthy gut and our general health and ensuring adequate levels of good bacteria is key.
 Symptoms related to IBS, fatigue and headaches can all be attributed to an imbalance of gut bacteria and if not addressed, can lead to worse, often debilitating symptoms.

 Gut bacteria is all about balance and the good bacteria will flourish if they are provided with the right “food”; fibre.
 Eating fibre rich foods such as vegetables, oats, beans and pulses will starve the bad bacteria, which would otherwise proliferate on a diet high in refined sugars, alcohol and refined carbohydrates like white bread and pasta.
 Once you’re in the habit of making these choices, eating these foods will also help you to feel fuller for longer and will help your efforts to avoid weight gain.